Need an EPC in Slough?

 The information put into the software is based on evidence that the Assessor collects during the visit.
 Typically your Assessor will get almost all of the information whilst going around the home.

-The Assessor must take photographic or gather documentary evidence that is needed for audit reasons.
-If no evidence is obtained then the Assessor must enter the term “as built” into the software program.
-In such a case the software will use what the property would have been built with based on it’s age.
+The Assessor must take photographic or obtain documentary information that is needed for audit reasons.
+If no evidence is gathered then the Assessor must enter the term “as built” into the software program.
+In this situation the software will use what the property would have been built with based on it’s age.

-Whenever you can supply documentary evidence of these sorts of improvements to the property then these can be shown on the Certificate and will probably improve the rating of your EPC.
+Whenever you can provide documentary evidence of these sorts of improvements to the property then these can be shown on the Certificate and will probably improve the rating of your EPC.

-• Any type of wall insulation Cavity/Internal/External– {guarantee, or receipt from installer.}
+• Any type of wall insulation External/Cavity/Internal– {guarantee, or receipt from installer.}.

-• Solar PV or Solar Thermal – MCS certificate from installer.
+• Solar Thermal, or Solar PV – MCS certificate from installer.

 • Sloping ceiling insulation/ floor insulation – receipt from contractors showing thickness installed.

-• Roof extensions year it was constructed – building control sign off, dated architects plans.
+• Roof conversions year it was constructed – building control sign off, dated architectural drawings.

 These make the biggest difference